MOEAFramework/MOEAFramework/docs/developersGuide.md

 ### Optional Tests

 Some tests utilize dependencies that are not redistributed with the MOEA Framework due to licensing restrictions or other reasons.
-While these tests are skipped when the dependency is missing, the full test suite can be run by first downloading all test dependencies:
+While these tests are skipped when the dependency is missing, consider running the full test suite by first downloading all test dependencies:

 ```
 ant -f test.xml download-all